hthuwal/ARC-Challenge/notes/progress_report.md

 - [ ] Negation?
 - [x] Whether the option itself is true or not?
 - [x] qa graph should include a seperate graph for option and hypothesis.
+- [x] Optimizations.
     - [x] Parallelize the qa graph generation.
+    - [x] Seperate GSA class.
 - [ ] Go through the analysis again make changes if necessary.
 - [ ] Create a open website where others can do the same.
 (For concrete analysis and remove bias.)
 - [ ] Can we use Clause IE?
 - [ ] Focus on LM + Multihop
 - [ ] Better Hypothesis?

+#### Slight Improvement: 29.0031

+- Slight modification in normalizing edge labels score in GSA.
+- Score changed from 28.36 to 29.0031

 #### Whether the option itself is true or not?